capacitor-community/stripe/packages/terminal/README.md

 ```typescript
 addListener(eventName: TerminalEventsEnum.RequestedConnectionToken, listenerFunc: () => void) => Promise<PluginListenerHandle>
 ```

+Emitted when the SDK needs a connection token and no token endpoint was configured.
+Respond by calling `setConnectionToken()`.

 | Param              | Type                                                                                       |
 | ------------------ | ------------------------------------------------------------------------------------------ |